Murders of Harry and Megan Tooze: Trial

 Police charged Jones with the murders and he was brought to trial in 1995.
 The police theory was that he had caught the train from Orpington to Pontypridd that morning and surprised Harry and Megan while they were making their lunch, leading them to get out the good china and make tea, possibly thinking he was there to ask them for permission to marry their daughter.
-After the murders he would have returned on the train and arrived back at the flat at 7:30 pm as he said he had.
+After the murders he would have returned on the train and arrived back at the flat at 19:30 as he said he had.

 Jones was depicted as a motivated and greedy son-in-law, intent on killing them for the will money which would secure his and Cheryl's future.
 It was the general consensus at the time that the jury could never find Jones guilty on the evidence presented, but the jury were largely convinced and found him guilty of the murders after only two hours of deliberations.

 Appeal

 Cheryl Tooze said she was dismayed by the verdict and offered a £25,000 reward for information from the public that would support her boyfriend's alibi and prove him innocent.
 This money had come from the £150,000 she had inherited from the murder of her parents.
 Her relations with her family members broke down as they were angry at her support for Jonathan.
 Cheryl's aunt (Megan Tooze's sister) commented: "Why can't she let her parents rest in peace?
 I sat through every day of the trial and I'm happy that Jonathan is where he should be.
 Cheryl has been totally blinded by the man."
 Jury members spoke out against claims that they had got it wrong, with one saying: "They are making us out to be imbeciles.
 We are all educated people.
 One of the ladies on the jury was a school teacher.
 I am sorry but I think he is guilty."

 Jones decided to appeal on a number of grounds, including technical claims that the judge had misdirected the jury in his summing up.
 His team tried to find evidence to support his claim that he had spoken to lift engineers in the flat that day, although these individuals still maintained that he had not.
 To this day no-one has ever come forward to confirm Jones' alibi and there remains no proof of what he was doing that day.
 The Court of Appeal allowed the appeal on the legal grounds Jones's team presented, and although they considered ordering a re-trial they decided that this would be "inappropriate".
 Jones was freed and he and Cheryl embraced in a long kiss for the media outside of court, with Cheryl proudly declaring that the release of her boyfriend for the murder of her parents was "a victory for love and truth".
-After the appeal, Cheryl and Jones married.
+After the appeal, Cheryl and Jones married and the couple raised a son together.
 Jones did not receive compensation for his imprisonment as there was no evidence that showed he was innocent.